DiTEC-project/pyaerial/README.md

 Average support: 0.295
 ```

-### 7. Using Aerial for rule-based classification for interpretable inference
+### 7. Using Aerial+ for rule-based classification for interpretable inference

-Aerial can be used to learn rules with a class label on the consequent side, which can later be used for inference
+Aerial+ can be used to learn rules with a class label on the consequent side, which can later be used for inference
 either by themselves or as part of rule list or rule set classifiers (e.g.,
 from [imodels](https://github.com/csinva/imodels) repository).